SiliconLabs/wisun-br-linux-docker/README.md

      application will just stop here with a failure.

-If you don't enforce `site_local`, the image will try to detect existent IPv6 network. `site_local` will be started only if no IPv6 network has been detected.
+If you don't enforce `site_local`, the image will try to detect existing IPv6 networks. `site_local` will be started only if no IPv6 network has been detected.
 The first scenario is unlikely to happen.

 If you use `site_local` mode, we recommend to use a dedicated network.

 # Further improvements

-* Replace radvd with a small RS/RA (Router Solicitation/Router Advertisement)proxy. nd-proxy.c seems to mostly do the job, but:
+* Replace radvd with a small RS/RA (Router Solicitation/Router Advertisement) proxy. nd-proxy.c seems to mostly do the job, but:
    1. for an unknown reason, it does not receive RS from tun0 and does not send RA to tun0 (while radvd is able to do that very well)
    2. it is written in C++